doctrine/dbal/UPGRADE.md

 2. Wrapper connection objects can be only created by the driver manager.
 3. The driver and wrapper connection objects can be only created by the corresponding connection objects.

+Additionally, the `SQLSrv\LastInsertId` class has been marked internal.

 ## The `PingableConnection` interface is deprecated

 The wrapper connection will automatically handle the lost connection if the driver supports reporting it.